Climate finance in Brazil: Private

 The private sector has a growing role in Brazilian climate finance.
 In recent years, companies and financial institutions have launched several green instruments.
 In 2024, for example, Brazil was the largest issuer of sustainable-labeled bonds in Latin America (approximately US$11 billion in total issuance), including corporate green bonds and thematic sovereign bonds (the second US$2 billion sovereign green bond was issued in 2023).

 View of the Cerrado in Goiás.
 The Reverte Program works in the biome, recovering areas of degraded soil and transforming them into cropland.

-Major Brazilian banks— Itaú, Bradesco, Banco do Brasil, and Santander —have developed green credit lines, sustainable bonds, and ESG funds.
+Major Brazilian banks, such as Itaú, Bradesco, Banco do Brasil, and Santander, have developed green credit lines, sustainable bonds, and ESG funds.
 In 2025, Itaú issued 1.4 billion reais in sustainable bonds, with 400 million reais earmarked specifically for biodiversity through the Reverte Program, which has already restored 239,000 hectares of degraded land.

 B3, one of the largest exchanges in Latin America, has created special designations for green bonds and green stocks.
 Brazil leads green bond issuances in Latin America, moving US$7.2 billion in 2022.
 The exchange has developed indices such as Ibovespa and IFIX, including companies in the renewable energy sector.

-Foreign companies such as Enel, Iberdrola, Engie, and Equinor are investing significantly in solar and wind farms and green hydrogen projects.
+Foreign companies such as Enel, Iberdrola, Engie, and Equinor are investing in solar and wind farms and green hydrogen projects.
 Iberdrola announced investments of €47 billion between 2023 and 2025, with Brazil receiving 16% of the resources for grids (€ 4.3 billion) and 4% for renewables (€600 million).
 Instruments such as incentivized debentures for sustainable projects, ESG investment funds, and corporate green bonds are mobilizing billions of reais in private resources.
 Furthermore, private development banks and multilateral agencies, in partnership with the sector, are mobilizing guarantees and financial arrangements, as is the case with the $500 million World Bank and Banco do Brasil project, which is expected to attract $1.4 billion.